Aidan-Walsh/Picture_Resize/README.md

 # Picture_Resize
 Seam Carver algorithm (content aware image resizing) that trims an image by a specified amount.
-It takes an image file as standard input, as well as width and height that the image is to be reduced by
+It takes an image file name from the command line, as well as the width and height that the image is to be reduced by and outputs the trimmed image.
+It also outputs the size of the original image, the size of the new image, and the total time to resize the image.

 # Before Use
 Please note that this code uses Princeton University's library of methods (seen imported at the top of the files).